roberto1648/Data-analysis-agent/readme.md

 data_analysis_agent.run(
-    query="What was the average scheduled quantity in 2022?", # replace with your query data_filepath='pipeline_data.parket', # replace with the location of the data file processed_data_dirpath='data', # replace as needed
+    query="What was the average scheduled quantity in 2022?", # replace with your query data_filepath='pipeline_data.parquet', # replace with the location of the data file processed_data_dirpath='data', # replace as needed
     api_key='', # Please enter your openai key here
 )